Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 explicitly creating a session.

 &nbsp;&nbsp;&nbsp;&nbsp;Databricks simplifies many of the setup and configuration steps for Spark, making it user-friendly.
-However, if you wre to run your PySpark code outise of such management environments, that¥s when explicit initialization would be necessary.
+However, if you wre to run your PySpark code outise of such management environments, that¬¥s when explicit initialization would be necessary.

 **Question 4
 What does `microBatchDF` and what is it used for ?**